 Founded in 1991, AGCO’s headquarters are in Duluth, Georgia.
 Two of their top brands are Sunflower and White Planters.

-For further information on these or other manufacturers, or to find out whether our parts and equipment will fit your drills and planters, please call (800) 417-8020, or e-mail email@example.com.
+For more information on these or other manufacturers, or to find out whether our parts and equipment will fit your drills and planters, please call (800) 417-8020, or e-mail firstname.lastname@example.org.